Dave Goelz

-David Charles Goelz (/'goʊlz/ born July 16, 1946) is an American puppeteer and actor known for his work with the Muppets.
-He is best known for performing the characters Gonzo the Great, Dr. Bunsen Honeydew, Beauregard, and Zoot, as well as Waldorf, following Jim Henson’s death.
-He joined Henson’s Muppet team in 1973 and has been a key performer in many Muppet productions, including The Muppet Show, Fraggle Rock, and various movies and television specials.
+David Charles Goelz (/'goʊlz/ born July 16, 1946) is an American puppeteer and actor.
+He is known for his work with the Muppets, performing the characters Gonzo the Great, Dr. Bunsen Honeydew, Beauregard, Zoot, and Waldorf.

+He joined Jim Henson's Muppet team in 1973 and has remained a key performer in many Muppet productions, including The Muppet Show, Fraggle Rock, and various movies and television specials.
+He is currently the last remaining original Muppet performer.

 Early life

 Goelz was born on July 16, 1946 in Los Angeles, California.
 He had a childhood interest in puppetry, fascinated by the children's television shows Howdy Doody and Time for Beany.
 After graduating from John Burroughs High School in Burbank, he attended the Los Angeles Art Center College of Design, beginning his career as an industrial designer.
 He applied to work at Walt Disney Imagineering, but was not considered on the basis that they had sufficient industrial designers already employed.

 Goelz went on to work for companies such as John Deere, American Airlines, and Hewlett-Packard.
 During this time, he regularly viewed episodes of Sesame Street, fascinated with the design process behind the Muppet characters, costumes, and performances, leading him to wonder about the creators behind them.

 As a child, Goelz appeared as an extra in the 1961 Disney film The Parent Trap.